Tigran-Khachikyan/Task/README.md

 ### Synchrounous requests
 This kind of requests must be done on **background thread**.<br/>
-**Result** is the returned type for these methods and is part of this library:
+**Result** is the returned type of these methods and is part of this library:

         data class Result<T>(
                 val data: T?,